iommirocks/iommi/docs/philosophy.rst

             lambda request, **_: 'guitar' if request.is_staff else 'tambourine', )

-The rule here is that the callable has to match at least one argument of those we supply.
-In this case you have `form`, and `field` accessible.
+In this case you have e.g. `form`, and `field` accessible.
 If you don't know which arguments you can use, you can write whatever and you will get an error message telling you what arguments are available.

-The reason we don't allow you to match a function that takes just `**` is because we've found that this becomes very error prone and confusing.

 Late binding
 ------------